isambard-sc/brics_jupyterhub_envs/README.md

 [podman-pod-podman-docs]: https://docs.podman.io/en/stable/markdown/podman-pod.1.html
 [podman-volume-podman-docs]: https://docs.podman.io/en/stable/markdown/podman-volume.1.html

-#### Available dev environments
+#### Available environments

-There are several dev environment variants, each with different characteristics.
+There are several environment variants, each with different characteristics.
 They differ in terms of the overall pod configuration and in the configuration of the applications running inside containers.
-Each dev environment is labelled by a descriptive string, e.g. `dev_dummyauth`, which is used to deploy the environment with the deployment scripts and to identify data associated with the environment (volumes, configuration data).
+Each environment is labelled by a descriptive string (e.g. `dev_dummyauth`, `prod`) which is used to deploy the environment with the deployment scripts and to identify data associated with the environment (volumes, configuration data).

 The deployment scripts use files in per-environment subdirectories under [`config`](./config) to obtain static configuration data for the pod.
 The generic deployment scripts [`build_env_resources.sh`](./build_env_resources.sh) and [`build_env_manifest.sh`](./build_env_manifest.sh) use per-environment scripts under [`scripts`](./scripts) to perform the deployment.

-When the dev environment is launched, named volumes are created for each container (JupyterHub, Slurm), to be mounted into the running container when launched.
+When the environment is launched, named volumes are created for each container (JupyterHub, Slurm), to be mounted into the running container when launched.
 The initial contents of these volumes are in subdirectories under [`volumes`](./volumes), containing application configuration data and providing a directory/file structure for runtime and log information to be stored.

 The per-environment data and scripts under [`config`](./config), [`volumes`](./volumes), [`scripts`](./scripts) allow the environments to be customised without changing the container images.